 Geographical proximity to professional interpreters

 Location is another important consideration when it comes to securing conference interpreters.
 Cities like Paris, Brussels and Geneva are home to hundreds of local professional interpreters.
 In Tanzania or New Caledonia, you may find very few, so you will have to “import” them.
-You will need a travel and accommodation budget for interpreters, which can be extremely costly if organized at the last minute.
+You will need a travel and accommodation budget for interpreters, which can be extremely costly if organised at the last minute.

 We always start by recruiting local interpreters, provided they have the right combination of language and expertise.
-Then, if needed, we open up our search to neighboring markets, which keeps the travel and accommodation costs to a minimum.
+Then, if needed, we open up our search to neighbouring markets, which keeps the travel and accommodation costs to a minimum.

 This article is part of our blog series entitled 7 steps to getting the best conference interpretation solution for your event.